The dynamical lineage of field ultra-diffuse galaxies: Results and discussion

-In the $bottom$ panel of Figure \ref{pic:agama}, we present the ratio of the rotational velocity-to-the-total stellar velocity dispersion ($V_{ROT}/\sigma_0$) at $0.5R_D$, $1.0R_D$ and $1.5R_D$. $V_{ROT}/\sigma_0$ is a measure of the angular momentum-to-random motion support against gravitational collapse in a galaxy (\citealt{2009tolobadwarfrotator,2022beyondgalaxy}). \cite{2019FalconBorrosoCALIFA} found that elliptical galaxies have relatively lower values of $V_{ROT}/\sigma_0$ which increases as we move from left to right in the Hubble sequence.
+In the $bottom$ panel of Figure \ref{pic:agama}, we present the ratio of the rotational velocity-to-the-total stellar velocity dispersion ($V_{ROT}/\sigma_0$). $V_{ROT}/\sigma_0$ is a measure of the angular momentum-to-random motion support against gravitational collapse in a galaxy (\citealt{2009tolobadwarfrotator,2022beyondgalaxy}). \cite{2019FalconBorrosoCALIFA} found that elliptical galaxies have relatively lower values of $V_{ROT}/\sigma_0$ which increases as we move from left to right in the Hubble sequence.
 Low and high values of $V_{ROT}/\sigma_0$ indicate slow and fast rotators respectively.
 We note that at the inner radii, $V_{ROT}/\sigma_0$ for the LSBs lie between 0.7 and 1, while at the intermediate and the outer radii, the value is close to 1, indicating that LSBs are fast rotators.
 This is in line with their late-type kinematics found above.
 For the dIrrs and the UDGs, the average value of $V_{ROT}/\sigma_0$ lies around 0.5 at the inner radii.
 At the intermediate and outer radii, the average $V_{ROT}/\sigma_0$ for the dIrrs are 0.8 and 0.9 respectively, though with a large variance.
 For the UDGs, the corresponding both the values are about 0.6, again with a fairly large scatter.
-Therefore, we can say that on an average, dIrrs are fast rotators while UDGs are slow rotators, with dIrrs constituting a transition population between LSBs and UDGs.
-However, due to the scatter, dIrrs and UDGs may often have similar $V_{ROT}/\sigma_0$ values.
-Therefore, we conclude that UDGs are similar to dIrrs, but quite different from LSBs as far as kinematics is concerned.
-As it is believed that slow and fast rotators may possibly have distinct formation mechanism (for example dwarf elliptical, see , \cite{2009tolobadwarfrotator} for details), the overlap of $V_{ROT}/\sigma_0$ values between UDGs and dIrrs may indicate a nearly similar origin different from the LSBs.
+Further, we conduct the Mann-Whitney U-test and note the $\Tilde{p}_{LSB}$ and $\Tilde{p}_{dIrr}$ values.
+We observe that $\Tilde{p}_{LSB}$ and $\Tilde{p}_{dIrr}$ have values very close to 0 thus rejecting the hypothesis that the UDGs and LSBs (dIrrs) constitute the same population.

+Therefore, we conclude that UDGs, LSBs and dIrrs are very different as far as their model-predicted kinematics is concerned.
+Here, we emphasise on the fact that the values of $\sigma_r/\sigma_z$ and $V_{ROT}/\sigma_0$ presented in this section are obtained from their dynamical models. \\